Table of Contents

 5. Apply for the Apartment

-Once you've found your dream apartment, it's time to submit your rental application.
+Once you've found your dream apartment, it's time to submit your apartment application.
 NYC landlords have stringent requirements, so be sure you submit everything they ask for promptly.
 If you take too long to submit supporting documents, someone else might apply for the apartment and snatch it from under you.

 Once you submit everything, you can expect to get a decision within a day or two.